 The longitudinal data of the National Educational Panel Study (NEPS) will be used to investigate the medium and long-term effects of the corona pandemic on skills development and educational pathways over the life course.
-Therefore, NEPS participants will be asked about the direct consequences of the corona pandemic on school, work and family life.
+Therefore, NEPS participants will be asked about the direct consequences of the corona pandemic on school, work and family life in the context of the NEPS additional surveys on corona pandemic (NEPS-C).
 This allows research on both retrospective differences in the response to the crisis and long-term consequences for educational biographies in Germany.
 Against the background of the core topics of NEPS – Competence development and educational trajectories over the life course – the following questions arise in particular:

 How do learning environments change and which potentials and risks become clear through the beginning digitalization of learning?